 - Supreme Court counsel to national wine trade association as amicus curiae in support of successful constitutional challenge to state wine shipment restrictions (Granholm v.
 Heald, 544 US 460 (2005))

 - Argued two appeals in the DC Circuit successfully challenging FDA's interpretation of the Hatch-Waxman 180-day exclusivity “trigger” provisions Teva Pharmaceuticals v.
 FDA, 182 F.3d 1003 (D.C.
 Cir.
 1999) (as appellant); on further appeal, 2000 US App.
 LEXIS 38667 (D.C.
 Cir., 2000)

 - Named a “Global Elite Thought Leader” by Who’s Who Legal in Life Sciences – Regulatory (2020-2021)

-- Received 2011 Burton Award for Distinguished Legal Writing
+- Received 2011 and 2018 Burton Award for Distinguished Legal Writing

 - Recognized in Who's Who Legal: Life Sciences (2015)

 - Named one of DC's "Super Lawyers" for Food & Drugs by Super Lawyers magazine (2010-2015, 2017)

 - Named by Lawdragon as one of "3000 Leading Lawyers in America" (2010-2011)

 - Named one of "Washington's Top Lawyers" by Washingtonian magazine (2004-2009)